What is the term for living or growing in water?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-The term "aquatic" specifically refers to organisms or processes that live or grow in water.
-This includes a wide range of life forms, such as fish, aquatic plants, and various types of invertebrates that thrive in freshwater or saltwater environments.
-The prefix "aqua" means water, so aquatic directly pertains to life in or associated with water bodies.
+The term "aquatic" specifically refers to organisms that live or grow in water, encompassing both freshwater and marine environments.
+Aquatic life includes a diverse range of organisms, such as fish, amphibians, aquatic plants, and microorganisms, all of which have adaptations that allow them to thrive in various water conditions.

 Subscribe